Fireworks Safety Quiz: Can You Separate Fact from Fiction?

 5. I live in King County, so fireworks are restricted.

 True and False.
 While, the sale and use of consumer fireworks in unincorporated King County are prohibited, commercial displays by licensed pyrotechnicians are still allowed with a permit.
-Plus, viewing public displays handled by professionals is the safest way to enjoy fireworks on the Fourth of July or any other day.
+Plus, viewing public displays handled by professionals is the safest way to enjoy fireworks.

 Categories: